“Congrats, You’re a New Dad. Now Get Back to Work!”

 My son was born five minutes after re-entering the room.
 I almost missed his birth due to work.
 Next day I call my boss to tell him my son was born, and I will talk to him in two weeks.
 He informed me I was to be back at work in two days.
 Our conversation did not go well.

 Two days later my truck was back and I was heading to Slave Lake.
 He kept me out of town for the next week to prove a point.
 I was done by that point.
 Time to leave and start a new career.
 Two months later we were living in Edmonton and I am happy to say, working at a company that puts family first.

 Through both of my younger children’s births there was no parental leave allowed – at least that’s what I was told.
 Both times, companies told me I would lose my job if time was taken off.
 One supervisor tried to work the system for me but the other made things much worse.

 In Canada, dads get treated like this far too often.
 Countless men I have talked to over the years have had the same experiences.
 Companies don’t explain that the laws around parental leave.
 Dads get told to find a new career when wanting time off or questions are asked.
 The government and media paint the picture that mums only get access to maternity leave; no one else.
 You never hear that dads can access it.
 I even have read tons of mum-bloggers writing how dads don’t care or want to be home.
 This has to change!

 Dads want to be there but, for the most part, our hands are tied.
 Not all dads have been down my road but it does still happen, lots.

 Change the stigma around dads taking time off.
 It needs to be shown we can access the benefit, not just mums.
 It took me until four years ago to find out that dads could take parental leave here in Canada.
 Companies should let all parents know and add top-ups where needed.
 More dads would use parental leave if we knew what was there.

 Jeff Wood is a parenting blogger from Edmonton, Canada.
-This post was previously published on Drooling Daddy, and has been republished with permission.
+He blogs at A Dads Tale.
+This post has been republished with permission.